Blog

 What is the UK eIDAS Regulation?

 The UK eIDAS Regulation generally defines an electronic signature as data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.
-The UK eIDAS Regulation recognises the following three levels of electronic signatures:
+The UK eIDAS Regulation recognises three levels of electronic signatures:

 Simple: an electronic signature that does not meet the definition requirements for higher levels of electronic signature, i.e., Advanced or Qualified.